collective/volto-hydra/README.md

 #### Visual Rich Text editing

-For rich text (slate) you add ```data-editable-field``` to the html element contains the rich text and also insert ```data-node-id``` attributes into the elements that render the rich text html.
+For rich text (slate) you add ```data-editable-field``` to the html element contains the rich text.

-Rich text comes via the contents RESTAPI as a semantic structure in json using nodes rather than as html.
-Your frontend could choose to represent that formatting using whatever html you want, however for hydra.js to keep track of what text the editor is changing you will need to add ```data-node-id``` attributes to the outermost html that contains a rich text node.

-These node ids aren't available from the plone RESTAPI but only via the hydra.js bridge, so you will need hook into ```onEditChange``` to rerender your content with the node ids it provides to make visual editing work.
+For hydra.js to allow you to select and format text no matter how your frontend decides to render that formatting just insert ```data-node-id``` attributes to the markup for a slate node when in edit made.
+The node ids to use are in the json returned by ```onEditChange```.

 For example, if the schema for the Teaser block had the description field type as rich text then the json value might be